 |download vCarddownload vCard to your mobile|

-From 2005-2006 I was an ESRC funded post-doctoral fellow at the Institute of Education, University of London and between 2007-2011 I was the recipient of an ESRC 'First Grant,' which funded further research on same-sex and transexualities in West Bengal.
+From 2005-2006 I was an ESRC funded post-doctoral fellow at the Institute of Education, University of London and between 2007-2011 I was the recipient of an ESRC post-doctoral award that funded further research on same-sex and transexualities in West Bengal - entitled 'Between Subjectivity and Practice.'.
 This work focused on the emergence of discourses of sexual individualism in regional towns and the ambivalence about such discourses in respect of people's mixed responses to 'modernity.'
-This project was especially concerned with 'non-subjective' aspects of day-to-day experience, and was also set against political agitation in the Darjeeling Hills area of West Bengal (exploring parallels between ethnic and sexual politics in this context).
+The project was especially concerned with 'non-subjective' aspects of day-to-day experience of sexual subjectivity, and was also set against political agitation in the Darjeeling Hills area of West Bengal (exploring parallels between ethnic and sexual politics in this context).
 This research also had a strong visual component, working with people in the region as co-researchers in a project that explored sexual subjectivty through the use of photography.